Cartheur-Research/aiventure-david/form/design/README.md

 * 26.07.2023
     - 1914: Room-temperature superconductor paper published.
 * 11.04.2024
     - 1413: Renewed effort to push the PoC toward testing.
+Almost one year has expired.